lissine0/Monal-wiki/XML-Query-Language.md

 -(BOOL) check:(NSString* _Nonnull) queryString, ...
 NS_FORMAT_FUNCTION(1, 2);
 ```

-`find:` will return an `NSArray` listing all results matching your query, `findFirst:` will only return the first result of your query.
+`find:` will return an `NSArray` listing all results matching your query, `findFirst:` will only return the first result of your query (or nil if the resulting `NSArray` was empty).
 This should be used, if you are certain that there should only be one element matching (or none at all). `check:` can be used to determine if `find:` would return an empty `NSArray`.

 All three methods take a string argument possibly containing `printf` style format specifiers including the `%@` specifier as supported by `NSString.stringWithFormat:` and a variable argument list for providing the values for these format specifiers.